Model Predictive Control and Moving Horizon Estimation using Statistically Weighted Data-Based Ensemble Models: MPC with Mahalanobis distance-based ensemble model

 \section{MPC with Mahalanobis distance-based ensemble model}

-The first contribution of this work is an MPC regulator embedding a data-based ensemble model for prediction, where the outputs of each ensemble component are combined according to the statistical proximity between the optimised inputs and those used to train the specific model.
-This strategy is inspired by \cite{de2025learning}, where, however, control design and state estimation for ensembles are not addressed.

-Considering a sampling time $\tau$ and a prediction horizon $H$, at each time instant $t=k \tau$, with $k \in \mathbb{N}$, the following MPC problem is solved according to the receding horizon strategy:

-where $\bm{d} = \big[d^\top(k) \dots d^\top(k+H-1)\big]^\top$ are known estimates of the external disturbances that enter the model input, i.e., $u(h) = \big[\tilde{u}(h)^\top d^\top(h)\big]^\top$.
+The first contribution of this work is an MPC regulator that uses a data-based ensemble model for prediction, where the outputs of each ensemble component are combined according to the statistical proximity between the optimised inputs and those used to train the specific model.
+This strategy is inspired by \cite{de2025ensemble,de2025learning}, where, however, control design and state estimation for ensembles are not addressed.
+Considering a sampling time $\tau$ and a prediction horizon $H$, at each time instant $t=k \tau$, with $k \in \mathbb{N}$, the following MPC problem is solved according to the receding horizon strategy: { } \!\!where $\bm{d} = \big[d^\top(k) \dots d^\top(k+H-1)\big]^\top$ are known estimates of the external disturbances that enter the model input, i.e., $u(h) = \big[\tilde{u}(h)^\top d^\top(h)\big]^\top$.
 In detail, the cost function \eqref{subeq:cost} represents a generic objective such as economic management or setpoint tracking.
 Constraint \eqref{subeq:x0} imposes the initial state for each model in the ensemble (see Section \ref{sec:mhe}).
 Constraints \eqref{subeq:xconstr}-\eqref{subeq:uconstr} enforce the states and control variables to lie within the admissible sets $\mathcal{X}$ and $\mathcal{U}$, respectively.
-Similarly, constraint \eqref{subeq:yconstr} enforces the output to lie within $\mathcal{Y}(h)$, where the time dependency accounts for time-varying limits, such as temperature bounds that differ between day and night in energy systems \cite{la2023optimal}.
+Similarly, constraint \eqref{subeq:yconstr} enforces the output to lie within $\mathcal{Y}(h)$, where the time dependency accounts for time-varying limits.
 The dynamical model of the system \eqref{eq:ensemble} is embedded in the MPC formulation through constraints \eqref{subeq:xi}-\eqref{subeq:y}.

-As previously discussed, existing MPC formulations embedding ensemble models leverage suboptimal combination rules for model outputs.
-In most cases, the weights are fixed to constant values \cite{wu2019optimizing, wu2019machine}, which may be highly suboptimal when the operating conditions change over the prediction window.
-On the other hand, ensemble strategies that optimize the weights based on system states, inputs, and outputs \cite{yeganeh2022ensemble,li2023learning} are not suited for predictive frameworks, as future measured system states and outputs are not available, and predicted model states and outputs may be inaccurate.